Gathering Dreams

 13. Try intermittent fasting

-Why would you suggest a diet?
-I can hear you saying.
-The 16/8 intermittent fasting involves eating food and drinks containing calories to a set window of eight hours per day and fast for the remaining 16 hours.
+The 16/8 intermittent fasting involves eating food and drinks containing calories for a set window of eight hours per day and fasting for the remaining 16 hours.

 But how is this going to help you to save money?